ju4nk4/ISR_vol_img/README.md

 ## ISR data
 The data used for this application is in .hdf5 format and must be stored under the directory data/\
-Download AMISR data from http://cedar.openmadrigal.org/, following the instructions provided there.
+Download AMISR data from http://cedar.openmadrigal.org/, following the instructions provided there.\
+In the project, we illustrate our strategy applied to data from the Resolute Bay ISR (RISR-C) and Poker Flat (PFISR).

 Examples of data files used in the manuscript:\
 pfa150317.004.hdf5, pfa170128.002.hdf5, pfa200116.002.hdf5, ras161121.002.hdf5, ras190510.004.hdf5, ras200113.004.hdf5